 The cost of acquiring a new customer is much higher than the cost of maintaining an existing customer.
 Accordingly, customer deactivations, or churn, could have a material negative impact on our operating income, even if we are able to obtain one new customer for each lost customer.
-Our average monthly churn rate has been stable during the twelve month period ended December 31, 2014 at approximately 1.6%.
-Our churn rate mainly results from customer deactivations due to non-payment of bills.
-If we experience an increase in our churn rate, our ability to achieve revenue growth could be materially impaired.
-In addition, a decline in general economic conditions could lead to an increase in churn, particularly among our residential customers.
+Our average monthly churn rate during 2015 was 2.0%.
+The Company believes churn rate mainly results from customer deactivations due to nonpayment of bills and from the lack of technological competitiveness of wireless technologies such as WIMAX.
+If in the future, the Company experiences an increase in churn rate, its ability to achieve revenue growth could be materially impaired.
+In addition, a decline in general economic conditions in Mexico could lead to an increase in churn due to nonpayment, particularly among our residential customers.